RobG66/Gamelist-Manager/README.md

 - Fast sorting and filtering by genre, hidden and visible properties
 - Identify missing roms
 - Identify missing, single color or corrupt images
-- View game meda with video playback
+- View game media with video playback
 - Edit or delete items from the gamelist
+- Clear or update scraper dates
 - Save your cleaned up gamelist!

 The easiest method of use is to map a network drive to the share  \\batocera\share.
 The default credentials are user:root, password:linux